codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Unable to create Git Sources both from the Codefesh CLI and UI with Bitbucket Server.
 * Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.
 * Commits to a second application in the same repository as another application, marks the Rollout for the first application as terminated in the UI when it actually continues execution.
+* In the Timeline tab, on-going deployments do not display link to Rollout Player.

 ### Feature Flags